 Do DBS Checks reveal motoring offences?

-As a driving instructor in the UK, you will need to undergo a DBS check.
+As a driving instructor in the UK, you will need to undergo a DBS check, but do dbs checks reveal motoring offences?

 A DBS check is a statutory criminal check undertaken by the Disclosure and Barring Service.